 Flood Insurance

-Much of Pinellas County is prone to flooding, so you should consider getting flood insurance for your home, business or rental.
+Pinellas County is surrounded by water, and flooding can occur anywhere – not just near rivers, lakes, or the ocean.
+You should consider getting flood insurance for your home, business or rental.

 The National Flood Insurance Program (NFIP) protects your most important investment: your home or business and its contents.
 The insurance is considerably less expensive than federal disaster loans and it’s 100% backed by the U.S. government.